apecze/recipe-app-api/README.md

 Github actions is configured to manage Continuous integration tasks such as running functional tests after pushing the repository.
 The project contains API endpoint documentation.

-The goal of the project is gain more knowledge regarding Python Django Rest API, funvtional tests and developing in Docker container including CI/CD configurations as well.
+The goal of the project is gain more knowledge regarding Python Django Rest API, functional tests and developing in Docker container including CI/CD configurations as well.